kartaris/kartaris/README.md

 ### Hi there 👋

+I am on the way to become Software Architect 🚀
+- 🔭 Currently working on some Qt-based projects
+- 🌱 Learning software architectures, CI\CD techniques, information security and many other stuff.

 <!--
 **kartaris/kartaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.